-Basic information

-Background and description of the pathway The transition towards climate-neutral and climate-resilient Alps will require a change in behavioural patterns, lifestyles and business models, especially to support energy savings.
-To create an impact, all stakeholders and the civil society need to support the energy transition - but they are, in many cases, still unaware of the need for action or reluctant to change.
-Awareness raising campaigns and tools as well as a stronger involvement of the civil society in decision making processes, focusing on the specific challenges of the energy transition in the Alps, will create a broader awareness on the need for action and can trigger specific activities at private level.

-Final output Compilation of toolboxes for Alpine households and SMEs to their climate impact and to identify options for individual act Identification of 3-5 pilot regions/municipalities in each Alpin which will test the toolbox. recognize tion. ne country

-Alpine specific Changing lifestyles and business models towards climate-neutra lity brings

-character along specific challenges in the Alps: longer travel distanc es, lower

-population densities with specific building structures, supply o f regional
+Basic information Background and description of the pathway The transition towards climate-neutral and climate-resilient require a change in behavioural patterns, lifestyles and busine especially to support energy savings.
+To create an impact, all sto and the civil society need to support the energy transition - bu in many cases, still unaware of the need for action or reluctant t Awareness raising campaigns and tools as well as a stronger in of the civil society in decision making processes, focusing on t challenges of the energy transition in the Alps, will create awareness on the need for action and can trigger specific ac private level. ss models, akeholders t they are, to change. volvement he specific a broader Final output Compilation of toolboxes for Alpine households and SMEs to recognize their climate impact and to identify options for individual action.
+Identification of 3-5 pilot regions/municipalities in each Alpine country which will test the toolbox.
+Alpine specific character Changing lifestyles and business models towards climate-neutrality brings along specific challenges in the Alps: longer travel distances, lower population densities with specific building structures, supply of regional products, etc. Link to mitigation and/or adaptation MitigationxAdaptationFocus is on mitigation.
+Implementation timeframe Position of pathway on the 2050 timeline: 2020 2035 Start of first implementation step Now End of last implementation step2030 Link to target system Starting point already available?
+Direct link: T_E1: Alpine efficiency solutions; T_E2: Renewable decarbonised Alps; T_E3: Decentralized, sustainable energy solutions for the Alps; T_E4: Alpine energy democracy/citizen involvement Indirect links: T_Tr2: Reduced car-dependency (inner-Alpine and transalpine passenger transport); T_Tr3: Reduced transport demand (passenger and freight); T_MA1: Municipalities as transition engines Sequence of implement ation steps Starting point and link to stock-taking Citizens: 100max project (stock-taking No. 50) All projects implemented by the Alpine mountaineering clubs (stock-taking No. 61-64) SMEs: EUSALP AG9: Enhance Energy Efficiency in Alpine Small and Medium-Sized Enterprises, incl.
+CAESAR project

-products, etc.

-Link to mitigation Mitigation x Adaptation

-and/or adaptation Focus is on mitiaation.

-Implementation Position of pathway on the 2050 timeline:

-umerrame 2020 2050

-Start of first implementation step Now

-End of last implementation step 2030

-Starting point already available? yes

-Link to target system Direct link: T_E1: Alpine efficiency solutions; T_E2: Renewable decarbonised Alps; T_E3: Decentralized, sustainable energy solutions for the Alps; T_E4: Alpine energy democracy/citizen involvement Indirect links: T_Tr2: Reduced car-dependency (inner-Alpine and transalpine passenger transport); T_Tr3: Reduced transport demand (passenger and freight); T_MA1: Municipalities as transition engines

-Sequence of implement tation steps

-Starting point and link • Citizens: 100max project (stock-taking No. 50)

-to stock-taking All projects implemented by the Alpine mountaineering clu bs (stock-

-taking No. 61-64)

-Successful and the